-Generally, traditional programming languages substantially faster than scripting languages.
+Generally, traditional programming languages run substantially faster than scripting languages.
 This is one of the primary reasons why DiME was rewritten in C as opposed to its original Python, the other being to reduce dependencies.
 Depending on how it is initiated, a DiME server can handle connections using IPC, TCP, and WebSockets.
 DiME uses a simple poll(2) [15] loop to handle network connections.
 Then, depending on a user's operating system, it either uses the libev [16] library or the WinSock2 [17] library to handle synchronous I/O events.
 Despite the simplicity of DiME's I/O handling, it has throughput of 26 million IEEE doubles per second.
+This is a speedup of approximately forty times compared to the first generation of DiME, which could only handle about 650,000 IEEE doubles per second.
 Although additional libraries or multithreading could admittedly be used to improve DiME's throughput further, the simplicity of DiME's current system speaks for itself and fulfills the needs of CURENT's simulations.

 The current release of DiME is compatible with three programming language clients-MATLAB, Python, and JavaScript.
 These are all made to share approximately the same functionality and are compatible with the same variable types.
 They can not only send and receive standard data types like strings, integers, and doubles, but also handle complex numbers and NumPy-style N-dimensional arrays [18].
-The only major limitation any of clients have is that the JavaScript client can only use WebSockets.
+The only major limitation any of clients is that the JavaScript client can only use WebSockets.
 Other than that, though, they all effectively have the same features.